Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/reComputer_R1000/recomputer_r1000_intro.md

     <tr class="table-trnobg"></tr>
     <tr class="table-trnobg">
       <td className="table-trnobg" style={{ textAlign: 'justify' }}><font size={"2"}>  This article mainly introduces how to use FUXA for WebAPI communication.At this stage, FUXA only supports the GET function, and the data packet is in Json format.We will use FUXA's GET function to obtain the datagram of postman.</font></td>
-      <td className="table-trnobg" style={{ textAlign: 'justify' }}><font size={"2"}> his article mainly introduces how to use FUXA to achieve SCADA.
+      <td className="table-trnobg" style={{ textAlign: 'justify' }}><font size={"2"}> This article mainly introduces how to use FUXA to achieve SCADA.
 In the article, FUXA receives data from node-red and OPC UA Simulator, and displays it using chart and Circular Gauge; at the same time, it draws a series of patterns to simulate industrial processes.</font></td>
     </tr>
     <tr class="table-trnobg"></tr>
 		<tr class="table-trnobg">